 - Head, Printed Heritage Collections

 - History and development of the British Library collection of Western printed materials; historical development of writing and printing

 - Related Offices

-- Consortium of European Research Libraries (coordinating committee); CILIP Rare Books and Special Collections Group (committee); Canterbury Cathedral Library and Archives Advisory Board; JISC Historical Texts Advisory Board
+- Consortium of European Research Libraries (executive committee); Canterbury Cathedral Library and Archives Advisory Board; JISC Historical Texts Advisory Board

-I am a rare books librarian with a particular interest in linguistics and library history.
-I manage the Printed Heritage Collections curatorial team, which is responsible for Western printed books, periodicals, prints, drawings and ephemera from the mid-15th century through to the year 2000.
-I have worked at the Library for over 25 years in a variety of roles ranging from cataloguing early Italian books through to managing reference services in the Rare Books and Music Reading Room.
+Adrian Edwards is a rare books librarian with a particular interest in linguistics and library history.
+He managed the Printed Heritage Collections curatorial team, which is responsible for Western printed books, periodicals, prints, drawings and ephemera from the mid-15th century through to the year 2000.
+He has worked at the Library for over 25 years in a variety of roles ranging from cataloguing early Italian books through to managing reference services in the Rare Books and Music Reading Room.

-My current research interests focus on North American Indian linguistics, the collections of George III, and the life and research of the 19th-century American poet and Romani linguist Charles Leland.
+Current research interests focus on Native North American linguistics, the collections of George III, and how the development of writing can be explored through book and manuscript sources.

 - 'Destroyed, Damaged and Replaced: The Legacy of World War II Bomb Damage in the King’s Library’, Electronic British Library Journal, article 8 (2013)